yconst/Freetile/README.md

 </pre>

-Enable animation, with an element delay of 30ms:
+Enable animation, with a per-element delay of 30ms:

 <pre>
 $('#container').freetile({